terzic/terzle/README.md

-# Word Mastermind
+# Terzle

-This game is a clone of [Wordle](https://www.powerlanguage.co.uk/wordle/).
+This game is a clone of [Wordle](https://www.powerlanguage.co.uk/wordle/), forked from [Word Mastermind](https://github.com/clupasq/word-mastermind)
 It's like the [MasterMind game](https://en.wikipedia.org/wiki/Mastermind_(board_game)), but instead of colors you have to guess words.

 ## Why?